1 IN 2

 A CT (computerised tomography) scan uses x-rays and a computer to create a detailed picture of the inside of the body.

 A scan of the urinary system may be called a CT urogram, CT IVP (intravenous pyelogram) or a triple-phase abdomen and pelvis CT – these are different names for the same test.
-Some people have a CT scan of other areas of the body to see if the cancer has spread.

 As part of the procedure, a dye (the contrast) is injected into one of your veins.
 The dye travels through your bloodstream to the kidneys, ureters and bladder, and helps show up abnormal areas more clearly.
-The scan is usually done three times – once before the dye is injected, once immediately afterwards, and then again a bit later.
-The dye may make you feel hot all over and cause some discomfort in the abdomen.

-Symptoms should ease quickly, but tell the person doing the scan if you feel unwell.
-During the scan, you will need to lie still on a table that moves in and out of the scanner, which is large and round like a doughnut.
+During the scan, you will need to lie still on an examination table that moves in and out of the scanner, which is large and round like a doughnut.
 The whole procedure takes 30–45 minutes.

 MRI scan